jeffyyyy/Salary-Calculator/README.md

 # Payslip Calculator

-It is a simple payslip calculator built with React-Redux-Node.js starter kit.
+It is a payslip calculator built with React-Redux-Node.js starter kit.
+It has easy to use UI, form validations for input data and thorough tests.

 ## Requirements
 * node `^5.0.0`